You are here: Urology Textbook > Kidneys > Renal angiomyolipoma

 Angiography:

-Neovascularization, similar to renal cell carcinoma, are possible.
+Neovascularization, similar to renal cell carcinoma, is possible.
 Angiography has no role in the differential diagnosis of renal tumors anymore.

 Treatment of Renal Angiomyolipomas